Category Archives: The Alamutcha Infantry

 Retreat: the last brigade through Richmond

 “The final act in the pathetic, tragic struggle of 40,000 half-starved Confederates against the Federal host of 130,000 perfectly-equipped men began April 1st,” 1865, a Saturday.
-So wrote self-described 13th Regiment veteran J.S.
-McNeilly for the Mississippi Historical Society long … Continue reading
+So wrote self-described 21st Mississippi Regiment veteran J.S.
+McNeilly for the Mississippi Historical Society … Continue reading

 Battles: Cold Harbor